|Learn how to establish criteria for participation and encourage youth to participate.|

 - Establish a pen pal program - kids will improve writing skills and learn about different backgrounds

-- Offer activities involving sports - young people are usually into sports and matches can be a great way of bonding mentor and protégés
+- Offer activities involving sports - young people are usually into sports and matches can be a great way of bonding mentors and protégés

 - Promote artistic activities that can be linked to the community, like making sleeping bags for the homeless, painting neighborhood murals, and organizing serve-a-thons.
 Kids will learn to be responsible, and have fun.